A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents: Methodology

 \section{Methodology}

 This study follows established guidance for scoping reviews, drawing in particular on the PRISMA-ScR checklist \citep{tricco2018prisma}.
-A scoping review approach is appropriate given the relative youth of the field, the heterogeneity of disciplinary perspectives, and the absence of consolidated normative discussions of anthropomorphisation in LLM-based CAs.
-This scoping review (1) maps ethically oriented work on anthropomorphisation in LLM-based CAs, (2) synthesizes recurring pathways, mechanisms, and stakes, and (3) derives governance-relevant research directions.
+A scoping review approach is appropriate given the relative youth of the field, the heterogeneity of disciplinary perspectives, and the lack of a consolidated ethical discussion of anthropomorphisation in LLM-based CAs.
+This scoping review (1) maps ethically oriented work on anthropomorphisation in LLM-based CAs, (2) synthesizes recurring pathways, mechanisms, and ethical concerns, and (3) derives research directions for design and governance.
 It does not evaluate study quality or estimate effect sizes.